Retrospective Tools

 Summary

-RetroTeam leads on ease of use, retro toolkit, fun factor, AI & insights, integrations and enterprise-grade.
+RetroTeam leads on ease of use, retro toolkit and AI & insights.
+SprintRetro leads on fun factor, integrations and enterprise-grade.

 Scores compared